dzaima/CBQN/test/README.md

 ## Tests

-All of the below must be ran from the project's root directory.
+All of the below must be run from the project's root directory.
 Some tests require `-DTEST_UTILS` (enabled by default in debug builds)

 ``` C
 test/mainCfgs.sh path/to/mlochbaum/BQN // run the test suite for a couple primary configurations